 Just about the only big difference of note here is that the S23 Ultra offers an automatic macro mode which kicks in when you get close to a subject.
 The S23 does not do this.

-Although the two phones are very similar at this point, not having macro capability is a shame for the smaller device.
-If you like to be able to shoot detailed close-ups, then you’ll need to invest in the more expensive option.
+Although the two phones are very similar at this point, not having macro capability is a loss for the smaller device.
+In order to shoot detailed close-ups you would need to invest in the more expensive option.

 Samsung Galaxy S23 Ultra vs Samsung Galaxy S23: General image quality